 The renovation includes a redesigned 18-hole Championship Course and a new 9-hole course, The Clover, as well as a a practice range with TrackMan Range technology, a short game practice area, putting course and golf teaching facility.

 18-hole course and practice facilities

-The redesigned 18-hole Championship Course is expected to open in Spring 2024.
-Golf course architect Chris Wilczynski, ASGCA describes the redesign approach:
+To ensure the redesigned 18-hole Championship Course provides the best conditions for play on day one and in the years to come, the course is expected to reopen in the summer of 2024.
+Golf course architect Chris Wilczynski, ASGCA discusses the redesign approach:

 “We focused on creating variety at each hole and incorporating angles that are strategic and more visually interesting.
 For example, the new 18th hole is a medium-length par 4 that will play uphill and slightly turn from right to left, with several bunkers framing the inside and outside edges of the landing areas.
 The green complex at #18 will also offer a more impressive finale as it sits directly below the clubhouse, where members will have a prime spot to watch golfers finish their rounds.

 Additional improvements to the course include a ribbon tee system with six sets of tees ranging from 3,800-7,200 yards, greens set at various elevations and angles ranging from 4,500-10,000 square feet in size, and classic bunkering with steep grass faces and flat sand bottom floors.